hindu-comm/weblogs/non-hindu/doTheMath/2024/07/2024-07-05_mm-2-cosmology.md

 ## Copernican Cubed

 Well, then, is the Milky Way the center?
 After all, we see galaxies receding **from us** in all directions.
 No. Neither is the Milky Way nor any galaxy at the center.
-The universe, in fact, no more has a center than the surface of a sphere has a center.
-The Milky Way is one of about 100 billion galaxies in the *visible universe* (a number that keeps showing up in this post).
+The universe, in fact, no more has a center than the surface of a sphere has a center.+++(5)+++ The Milky Way is one of about 100 billion galaxies in the *visible universe* (a number that keeps showing up in this post).
 A few concepts here warrant extra attention.

 ### The Visible Universe